 Many people from different walks of life have been volunteering immense time and energy to assist those in real need in our local communities.
 Some of the volunteers with Mutual Aid Food Willesden (MAFW) feel that the Covid-19 pandemic has highlighted issues of inequality that already existed, that still need to be addressed.

-Click into this Flickr album below where we are celebrating some of the wonderful volunteers involved in Willesden Mutual Food Aid
+This Flickr album celebrates some of the wonderful volunteers involved in Willesden Mutual Food Aid.

 Making the best of it

 When you look back and remember your experiences during the Covid-19 lockdowns, perhaps it might be a personal event, or a family moment that comes to mind, where you had to find a different way of celebrating it.

 Here are some donations we have had from local people, finding ways to mark special days, during Covid-19 lockdowns, in 2020 and 2021.

 Click into the Flickr album to see more.

 If you would like to share a memory of a special day during lockdown (or a regular day), do get in touch!

 Local artist Warren Reilly shared some art projects with us that explored his own experience as a young person living in a time of ‘social distancing’, due to the Covid-19 pandemic.

 Warren created new wearable objects by re-using his old face masks.
 He customised and decorated the masks using studs from an old jacket.
 Warren said he found the studding process therapeutic, during a difficult time in lockdown.
 Warren has kindly donated one of his studded facemasks to Brent Museum and Archives (pictured right).